There are now 2 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) online quiz activities; (2) in-class presentation and written summary; and (3) attendance and participation.
+Indicative assessments in this unit are as follows: (1) end of semester exam; (2) presentation; and (3) workshop participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Associate Professor Kellie Bennett and Dr Zaza Lyons
+- Dr Kellie Bennett and Dr Zaza Lyons

 - Unit rules